gerard-grau/Street-Style-2-Encoding/readme.md

 - Seamlessly updates the product catalog with garment attributes that will ultimately appear on online stores.

+## Overview

+This project aims to create a model capable of determining the design attributes of a product given a product image and product metadata.
+The solution leverages the use of a Fashion-pretrained Model (CLIP) for creating the embeddings of the images, and the use of traditional AI models to classify the different products from the images and the data given.

 ## Objectives

 * **Accuracy:** It is crucial that the accuracy of the model is the highest it can be to ensure that designers do not have to spend time correcting errors in the automatically generated product sheets.
 High accuracy will allow designers to trust the system and focus on their primary tasks, thereby increasing overall productivity and efficiency.